mattcole75/log-replay/README.md

 No FAQ yet

 ## Change Log
-2025-02-14 - Updated the make the system more generic.
-Included the README.md file and GNU license 2025-02-15 - Move configuration options to the config file.
+- 2025-02-14 - Updated the make the system more generic.
+Included the README.md file and GNU license.
+- 2025-02-15 - Move configuration options to the config file.
+- 2025-02-15 - Fixed a few typos in the README.